restpose/restpose-py/docs/overview.rst

 the objects associated with a set of results; these objects can then be accessed via the `SearchResult.object` property.

-FIXME - document how to set realiser functions
+.. todo:: document how to set realiser functions

-FIXME - document what realiser functions need to do
+.. todo:: document what realiser functions need to do

-FIXME - give an example realiser for use with Django
+.. todo:: give an example realiser for use with Django